-Plastics in Lake Tahoe Education and Outreach In winter of 2019, TERC educators launched a campaign to reduce reliance on single-use plastics in the Tahoe basin.
+Plastics in Lake Tahoe The Education and Outreach In winter 2019, TERC educators launched a campaign to reduce reliance on single-use plastics in the Tahoe basin.
 This campaign includes an exhibit, direct classroom programming, a community forum, and development of an outreach campaign to sell reusable water bottles at local Raley's grocery stores.
-The exhibit on display at the Tahoe Science Center was also intended as an installation in the "Below the Blue: Lake Tahoe's Litter Crisis" art exhibition.
-The exhibit features a five-panel wall display, three tables of hands-on activities, and demonstrates how plastic items such as water bottles, straws, zip-top plastic bags, and plastic utensils go from just "a day at the beach" to impacting the entire ecosystem.
+The exhibit, intended as an installation in the Below the Blue: Lake Tahoe's Litter Crisis Art Exhibition at the Boatworks Mall features a five-panel wall display and three tables of hands-on activities.
+The exhibit demonstrates how plastics such as water bottles, straws, zip-top plastic bags, and plastic utensils go from just a day at the beach to impacting the entire ecosystem.
 In collaboration with the Tahoe Water Suppliers Association (TWSA) and Sierra Watershed Education Partnership (SWEP), TERC has developed curricula to teach Tahoe students about the plastic problem facing Lake Tahoe.
-TERC educators met with Incline High School's Roots and Shoots Club and AP Environmental Science class to encourage students to investigate and discuss solutions to their school's plastic consumption and to eventually participate in broader local efforts to reduce usage of single-use plastic.
-TERC organized a free online viewing of the documentary "The Story of Plastic."
-This was followed by an open forum where community members engaged with expert panelists from UC Davis TERC, UC Davis Gjeltema Lab, Desert Research Institute, League to Save Lake Tahoe, TWSA, Clean up the Lake, and California State Parks.
-In partnership with Take Care Tahoe, Tahoe Fund, and Raley's grocery stores in Incline Village, TERC is encouraging residents and visitors to purchase Drink Tahoe Tap®-branded reusable water bottles.
+TERC met with Incline High School's Roots and Shoots Club and AP Environmental Science class to encourage students to investigate and discuss solutions to their school's plastic consumption and to eventually participate in broader local efforts to reduce usage of single-use plastic.
+TERC organized a free viewing of the documentary The Story of Plastic.
+This was followed by an open forum where community members engaged with experts and panelists from UC Davis TERC, the UC Davis Gjeltema Lab, the Desert Research Institute, the League to Save Lake Tahoe, TWSA, Clean up the Lake, and California State Parks.
+A new TERC partnership with Take Care Tahoe, the Tahoe Fund, and Raley's Grocery stores in Truckee and Incline Village is encouraging residents and visitors to purchase DRINK TAHOE TAP® branded reusable water bottles.
 These bottles are displayed next to educational signage in Raley's stores.
-By using the Tap App we can all find locations in the Lake Tahoe Basin to refill reusable water bottles with the best tasting tap water in the world and avoid purchasing singleuse plastic water bottles.
+By using the Tap App we can all find locations in the Lake Tahoe Basin to refill reusable water bottles with the best tasting tap water in the world.

-High school students sort through mesoplastics as a part of TERC's in-class laboratory session.
-Photo: H. Segale
+High School students sort through mesoplastics they sorted as a part of TERC's in-class laboratory session Photo: H. Segale

-AmeriCorps member Anne Graham working on a portion of the hands-on microplastics exhibits.
+AmeriCorps member Anne Graham working on a portion of a hands-on microplastics exhibit.
 Photo: H. Segale

-AmeriCorps member Elise Matera teaching about the different types of microplasics and their sources.
+AmeriCorps member Elise Matera teaching about the different kinds of microplasics and their souces.
 Photo: H. Segale